Advanced Degree Requirements

 Ph.D. in Chemistry or Biochemistry

-- Pass 3 proficiencies with a “full pass” status.
+- Pass 3 qualifying exams with a “full pass” status.
 A “full pass” on any given standardized ACS exam is scoring in the 55 percentile or better.
 ACS exams are offered in analytical, biochemistry, inorganic, organic and physical chemistry.
-A non-ACS exam in structural and molecular biology is offered as well.
-Proficiencies are offered 4 times a year (August, November, February, April).
+Non-ACS exams in structural and molecular biology, and microbiology are offered as well.
+Qualifying exams are offered 4 times a year (August, November, February, April).

-- A minimum of 4 members are required for the committee including the chair.
+- Have a committee meeting.
+A minimum of 4 members are required for the committee including the chair.
 A majority of faculty on your committee must be from the department.

 Pass your Comprehensive Exam (both written and oral components).